deepsquare-io/deepsquare-client/README.md

 ## Set up a wallet and get credits

 ### Prerequisites

 Ensure you have:

 - A crypto wallet and your associated private key.
-You can use wallets like `MetaMask` or `Core Wallet` and/or cli like avalache-cli
+You can use wallets like [MetaMask](https://metamask.io/) or [Core Wallet](https://core.app/) and/or cli like [avalache-cli](https://docs.avax.network/subnets/install-avalanche-cli).

-- [Carrying sufficient credit](#obtaining-credits) tokens to cater to job costs and a minor amount of SQUARE tokens to handle transaction fees on the DeepSquare `Deepji network`:
+- [Carrying sufficient credit tokens](#obtaining-credits) to cater to job costs and a minor amount of SQUARE tokens to handle transaction fees on the DeepSquare `Deepji network`:

 ```yaml
 Network name: DeepSquare Testnet C-Chain